-Hazard Barriers Hazardous Events Controls Boats afloat for practice Coaches and crews must have read the Safety Briefing and circulation plan before going afloat for practise or racing.
-Capsize or sinking during practice S Safety plan and instructions to competitors advise crews that they must not go afloat unless there is a rescue boat on the course.
+Hazard Barriers Hazardous Events Controls practice read the Safety Briefing a circulation plan before g Coaches and crews must have read the Safety Briefing and circulation plan before going afloat for practise or racing.
+Capsize or sinking during practice Safety plan and instructions to competitors advise crews that they must not go afloat unless there is a rescue boat on the course.
 A fully equipped rescue launch manned by lifesavers is also in attendance at all times as well as the Rowing Club safety launch.
 Both safety launches are in 2-way radio contact at all times.
 Coxes' life jackets checked by Umpires prior to going afloat to race.
 Particular attention paid to "front loader" boats (unlikely to be many of these at this regatta).
 Boats afloat for racing Coaches and crews must have read the Safety Briefing and circulation plan before going afloat for practise or racing.
 Capsize or sinking during a race Every race will be followed by an umpire in a launch.
 A fully equipped rescue launch manned by lifesavers is also in attendance at all times.
 Coxes' life jackets checked by Umpires prior to going afloat to race.